-If you have followed our Blockchain series, you have a better understanding of DLT or blockchain.
+If you have followed our blockchain series, you should have a better understanding of DLT or blockchain.
 When applied to HR and payroll, it significantly increases security, manages your personal data and improves recruitment.

 Features of blockchain make it able to build a faster and more effective generation of work-related technology platforms.
 So, when will blockchain be part of existing HR solutions and will you see the first applications come to market?

-Is blockchain is a bit of a hype?
-As read in Wired: “In this moment, few business trends can compete with the magic of blockchain technology” (187 Things Blockchain is supposed to fix).
+Is blockchain a bit of a hype?
+Wired magazine says, “In this moment, few business trends can compete with the magic of blockchain technology” (187 Things Blockchain is supposed to fix).
 Adding the word ‘blockchain’ to a company name showed immediate stock price gains.
 For example, the announcement of a KodakOne blockchain network more than doubled the EastmanKodak share price.

-And then there is the energy consumption question that needs to be solved.
+And then there is the energy consumption issue that needs to be solved.
 Blockchain transactions are verified using extremely complex algorithms.
-This provides us with increased security, but also comes at an energy cost.
+This provides us with increased security, but also comes at a high energy cost.

-The early blockchain networks, like Bitcoin, require no permissions meaning that anyone can join in on the algorithm.
-However, the trade-off is that as the process becomes increasingly complex, the network requires large amounts of computing power and more energy.
+The early blockchain networks, like Bitcoin, require no permissions, meaning that anyone can join in on the algorithm.
+However, the trade-off is that as the process becomes increasingly complex.
+With more joiners, the network needs large amounts of computing power and uses more energy.

 Not all applications require the same kind of security as a cryptocurrency network.
-As new DLT’s come to market, companies are changing the platform characteristics so that security is maintained with less energy consumption.
+As new DLT’s come to market, companies change the platform characteristics and maintain security with less energy consumption.
 Despite these alternatives, blockchains remain computationally intense when compared with traditional databases.

-At the moment, regulation efforts are focused on cryptocurrencies, but expect governments to closely monitor blockchain activity related to identities (of companies and people) and payments.
+At the moment, regulation efforts focus on cryptocurrencies.
+In the future, expect governments to closely monitor blockchain activity related to identities (of companies and people) and payments.

-The European Parliament hosted a ‘Spotlight on Blockchain’ session in May 2018 to explore when and how should governments intervene?
-Some U.S states are moving forward with blockchain regulation and implementation, e.g. Arizona (recognition of smart contracts) and Vermont (blockchain as evidence).
+The European Parliament hosted a ‘Spotlight on Blockchain’ session, in May 2018, to explore when and how should governments intervene?
+Some U.S states approved new blockchain regulation and implementation.
+For example, the state of Arizona recognizes smart contracts and Vermont recognizes blockchain.

 During an April meeting of ASEAN (Association of Southeast Asian Nations) there was a focus on DLT for cheap and secure transactions to promote financial inclusion for underserved and underbanked segments.